anitahex/Student-Record-Manager-/README.md

 Run the file by using this command- python .\Student_Manager.py This menu will appear:
-1  add student
+1.add student
-2  view all students
+2.view all students
-3  search student
+3.search student
-4  update marks
+4.update marks
-5  delete student
+5.delete student
-6  exit
+6.exit

 Then use the menu by typing numbers:
 Type 1, press Enter
 Enter roll number, name, and marks